It’s no secret that in recent months cybersecurity brands have had a surge in demand for their products.

 So, instead of discarding all content and strategy you created for live-events that won’t happen, why not take them online to start a dialogue?

 Remember, the people you were going to meet still have the same problems.
 They’ll want to know how to work safely.

 And your technology can be demonstrated just as effectively online as it could in person (if not more effectively).

-Your keynote speeches, brochures, and product demonstrations make ideal material for videos, blog posts, and webinars.
+Your keynote speeches, brochures, and product demonstrations make ideal material for videos, blog posts, listicles about cybersecurity movies and shows, and webinars.
 You can also scour through the event attendee lists and invite thought-leaders to take part in Q&A sessions.